microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
 2023-02-24
-1. Rename the tool to "LogicAppAdvancedTool" since it contains more features not only vervison revert now.
+1. Rename the tool to "LogicAppAdvancedTool" since it contains more features not only workflow verison revert now.

 2023-02-23
 1. Upgrade to .Net 7.0 due to DeflateStream for compress result to different binary between .Net framewrok 4.7.2 and .Net 7.0 which required by new feature.